 Allwein Scholars Program

-Several outstanding students are awarded a full-tuition John Bowman Allwein Scholarship each year, which is awarded annually for the student’s four undergraduate years.
+Several outstanding LVC students are awarded a full-tuition John Bowman Allwein Scholarship each year, which is awarded annually throughout their four undergraduate years.
 Allwein Scholars also receive an annual $2,500 stipend for research, travel, or study expenses associated with study abroad, internships, and/or collaborative research.
 They are also mentored by a dedicated faculty member and an academic advisor.

 High-Impact Experience Fund